Mike-Do/adversarial-attack/README.md

 # chadversaries

+## TODO
+- Figure out how to preprocess MNIST
+- Generate adversarial examples on MNIST
+- Implement CNNs
+- Link devpost to README
+- Include or link outline in README

 ## References

 Below is an algorithm that generates adversial examples.
 It is one of the recent powerful ones that is used as a benchmark to test a model's robustness.